CRB CLINIC DIGITAL DENTISTRY

 • Gingivitis

-Initial stage of gum inflammation, occurs due to accumulation of plaque/tartar in the cervical area.
-There is no pathological deepening of pockets yet.
+The initial stage of gum inflammation.
+Occurs due to plaque and tartar accumulation in the gum area.
+There is no pathological deepening of the pockets yet.

-Symptoms: bleeding gums when brushing, swelling, redness, sometimes an unpleasant odor.
+Symptoms: bleeding gums when brushing, swelling, redness, and sometimes an unpleasant odor.

-Inflammation from the cervical area spreads deeper and begins to destroy the tissues that hold the tooth (periodontal tissues - gums, ligaments, bone).
-The gingival margin separates from the tooth, periodontal pockets appear more than 3 mm deep.
-The bone level begins to decrease.
+Inflammation from the cervical area spreads deeper and begins to destroy periodontal tissues: gums, ligaments, and bone.
+The gingival margin separates from the tooth, creating periodontal pockets up to 3 mm deep.
+Bone loss begins.

-Symptoms: bleeding gums, unpleasant odor, slight tooth mobility (can only be detected by a doctor), discomfort and slight pain when chewing are possible.
+Symptoms: bleeding gums, foul odor, slight tooth mobility (can only be diagnosed by a doctor), and possible discomfort and mild pain when chewing.

-A more severe form of periodontal disease, in which inflammation and tissue destruction have progressed further than in stage 1.
+A severe form of periodontal disease.
 Periodontal pockets are deeper, approximately 4-5 mm.
-Bone loss can be about 30%.
+Bone loss can reach up to 30%.
 Periodontal fibers are significantly damaged.

-Symptoms: inflammation and swelling of the gums, sore gums, bleeding even with slight pressure, increased bad breath, tooth mobility upon palpation, increased tooth sensitivity due to exposed necks.
+Symptoms: inflammation and swelling of the gums, tenderness and bleeding even with light pressure, increased bad breath, tooth mobility upon palpation, and increased tooth sensitivity due to exposed necks.

-A severe advanced form of the disease, in which the main structures that hold the tooth are destroyed.
+A severe form of the disease in which the primary structures supporting the tooth are destroyed.
 Periodontal pockets are deep, more than 6 mm.
 Bone loss reaches 50% or more.
 Periodontal fibers are almost or completely destroyed.
-Gums are severely inflamed, there is recession (root exposure).
+The gums are severely inflamed, with recession (root exposure).

-Symptoms: constant bleeding, strong unpleasant odor, pain when chewing, tooth mobility, sometimes a feeling of movement, gum abscesses are possible.
+Symptoms: constant bleeding, strong odor, pain when chewing, tooth mobility, sometimes a sensation of movement, and possible gum abscesses.

 Scroll slides << right - left >>